KietAnhCS/fastgs-lite/README.md

-For reference, the pipeline's smoke test on `drjohnson` at 300 iterations already scores 0.6012 under the live protocol (PSNR 20.93, SSIM 0.7073, LPIPS 0.5506) — 67% of that scene's final live Score of 0.8966 in 4.3% of the iteration budget, consistent with FastGS's claim that its multi-view score front-loads Gaussian placement.
+For reference, the pipeline's smoke test on `drjohnson` at 300 iterations already scores 0.6012 under the live protocol (PSNR 20.93, SSIM 0.7073, LPIPS 0.5506) — 67% of that scene's final live Score of 0.8966 in 4.3% of the iteration budget, consistent with the multi-view score front-loading Gaussian placement, though this repository contains no ablation isolating that mechanism.

 ### Qualitative results